qdeconinck/draft-deconinck-multipath-quic/draft-deconinck-quic-multipath.md

 During the lifetime of a connection, a host might lose addresses, e.g., a network interface that was shut down.
 All the ACTIVE sending uniflows that were using that local address MUST stop sending packets from that address.
-To advertise the address losses to the peer, the host MUST send a REMOVE_ADDRESS frame indicating which local Address IDs has been lost.
-The host MUST also send an UNIFLOWS frame indicating the status of the remaining ACTIVE paths.
+To advertise the loss of an address to the peer, the host MUST send a REMOVE_ADDRESS frame indicating which local Address IDs has been lost.
+The host MUST also send an UNIFLOWS frame indicating the status of the remaining ACTIVE uniflows.

 Upon reception of the REMOVE_ADDRESS, the receiving host MUST stop using the ACTIVE sending uniflows affected by the address removal.